HL7/US-Core/input/pagecontent/conformance-expectations.md

 For example, the [US Core DocumentReference Profile] author US Core Practitioner Profile is labeled *Must Support*.
 When claiming conformance to the [US Core DocumentReference Profile]:

-* US Core Responders **SHALL** be capable of providing a DocumentReference.author US Core Practitioner Profile.
+* US Core Responders **SHALL** be capable of providing a DocumentReference.author with a valid reference to a US Core Practitioner Profile.
-* US Core Requestors **SHALL** be capable of processing a DocumentReference.author US Core Practitioner Profile.
+* US Core Requestors **SHALL** be capable of processing a DocumentReference.author with a valid reference to a US Core Practitioner Profile.

 Systems can support other references but this is not a requirement of US Core.

 {% include img.html img="Must_Support_DocumentReference.jpg" caption="Figure 1: US Core DocumentReference.author" %}

+In certain profiles only a single resource reference is present on an element labeled *Must Support*.

+For example, the [US Core AllergyIntolerance Profile] patient is labeled *Must Support*.
+When claiming conformance to the [US Core AllergyIntolerance Profile]:

+* US Core Responders **SHALL** be capable of providing an AllergyIntolerance.patient with a valid reference to a US Core Patient Profile.
+* US Core Requestors **SHALL** be capable of processing an AllergyIntolerance.patienta with a valid reference to a US Core Patient Profile.

+{% include img.html img="Must_Support_AllergyIntolerance.jpg" caption="Figure 2: US Core AllergyIntolerance.patient" %}

-#### Must Support - Elements
+#### Must Support - Choice of Data Types

 In certain profiles only specific elements are labeled as *Must Support*.